Bounties-Network/StandardBounties/docs/documentation.md

 All data representing the requirements are stored off-chain, and their hash is updated here.
 Requirements and auxiliary data are mutable while the bounty is in the `Draft` stage, but becomes immutable when the bounty is activated, thereby "locking in" the terms of the contract, the requirements for acceptance for each milestone.
 These should be as rich as possible from the outset, to avoid conflicts stemming from task fulfillers believing they merited the bounty reward.

 `uint[] public fulfillmentAmounts`
-The total bounty amount is broken down into stepwise payments for each milestone, allowing different individuals to fulfill different pieces of a bounty task.
+The total bounty amount is broken down into different payments for each milestone, allowing different individuals to fulfill different pieces of a bounty task.
 This array stores the amount of wei (or ERC20 token) which will pay out for each milestone when work is accepted.
 The length of this array is the number of milestones.

 `mapping(uint=>Fulfillment[]) public fulfillments`
 Work is submitted and a hash is stored on-chain, allowing any deliverable to be submitted for the same bounty.